tscnlab/NakadeEtAl_JOptSocAmA_2025/README.md

 ```

 By default, the code writes output to the folder `Visual_Field_PCA`.

-For the sake of reproducibility, all of our output files will be made available online in due course,
+For full reproducibility and transparency, all of our output files are available in the [Edmond repository](https://edmond.mpg.de/) with DOI [10.5281/zenodo.15223805](https://doi.org/10.5281/zenodo.15223805).
-with access instructions added to this README.

 The `ICT-FaceKit-just-face-tri.blend` file was generated using the [ICT FaceKit](https://github.com/ICT-VGL/ICT-FaceKit).
-We first imported the face model into Blender, removed irrelevant parts (eyeballs, eyelashes, internal structure of the
-mouth, etc.) and triangulated all faces, which is required by Mitsuba 3.
+We first imported the face model into Blender, removed irrelevant parts (eyeballs, eyelashes, internal structure of the  mouth, etc.) and triangulated all faces, which is required by Mitsuba 3.

 We used `python` version `3.10.12` and `Blender` version `3.3.21`.
-The commit hash of the version of `Mitsuba 3` we used was
-`d310cfd4dc5662903e0ebcbaf4a3704e8d57c953` with the output of `git submodule status` issued in the directory where `Mitsuba 3` was cloned being:
+The commit hash of the version of `Mitsuba 3` we used was  `d310cfd4dc5662903e0ebcbaf4a3704e8d57c953` with the output of `git submodule status` issued in the directory where `Mitsuba 3` was cloned being:
 ```text
  cae01e3964a44d76cb32ba574d80828217636704 ext/asmjit (heads/master)
  50532d291b2dcf3fc910fcba751d452d7cfedb78 ext/drjit (heads/master)